terrelsa13/MUMC/README.md

 # Known Jellfin API Authorization Updates
 * Jellfyin has modified the [authorization method](https://gist.github.com/nielsvanvelzen/ea047d9028f676185832e51ffaf12a6f) and depreciated common methods used in MUMC to allow both Emby and Jellyfin to use the same URL requests.
-* I am working on getting MUMC updated to the new Jellyfin authorization methods.
+* I am working on getting MUMC updated to the authorization methods.
+   * Looks like this method will work for both Emby and Jellyfin
 * Until then, there will be API calls for Jellyfin that do not work.
-* All Emby API calls should continue to work.
+* Emby API calls do not appear to be broeken at the moment.

 # Multi-User Media Cleaner
 Multi-User Media Cleaner aka MUMC (pronounced Mew-Mick) will query your Emby/Jellyfin server for the movies, tv episodes, audio tracks, and audiobooks in your libraries.
 Then delete media items you no longer want taking up disk space.